radondb/radondb-clickhouse-operator/CONTRIBUTING.md

 # Submitting your patch

-Thanks for taking the time to contribute to `clickhouse-operator`!
+Thanks for taking the time to contribute to `radondb-clickhouse-operator`!

 ## Intro

-`clickhouse-operator` contribution process is built around standard git _Pull Requests_.
+`radondb-clickhouse-operator` contribution process is built around standard git _Pull Requests_.

 ## How to make PR